 The contribution limit for employees who participate in 401(k), 403(b), most 457 plans, and the federal government’s Thrift Savings Plan has increased to $20,500.

 The catch-up contribution limit for employees aged 50 and over who participate in these plans remains unchanged at $6,500.

-The limitation regarding SIMPLE retirement accounts for 2021 remains unchanged at $13,500.
+The limitation regarding SIMPLE retirement accounts for 2022 has increased to $14,000.